Azure-Samples/ms-identity-java-servlet-webapp-authentication/README.md

 ## Explore the sample

 - Note the signed-in or signed-out status displayed at the center of the screen.
-- Click the context-sensitive button at the top right (it will read `Sign In` on first run)
+- Click the context-sensitive button at the top right (it will read `Sign In` on first run).
 - Follow the instructions on the next page to sign in with an account of your chosen identity provider.
 - Note the context-sensitive button now says `Sign out` and displays your username to its left.
 - The middle of the screen now has an option to click for ID Token Details: click it to see some of the ID token's decoded claims.